Bomb threat: Extortion

 Bomb threats made as part of extortion schemes demand some form of bribe, payment, or incentive to prevent the use of a bomb.
 The payment can be made in the form of cash, Bitcoin, or forcing the victim to adhere to demands.

 Hoax device

 A hoax device has the appearance of a destructive device or biological weapon, and is intended to cause a reasonable person to assume the item was a truly destructive device capable of causing injury or death.
 Because of the potential for loss of life, injury, and property damage of a bomb detonation, bomb threats are treated as realistic and maliciously intended by authorities until proven otherwise.
-Bomb threats made as jokes or pranks, especially those made against schools, annually waste thousands of dollars in law enforcement costs, other government resources, and educational time.
-These threats may be made as distractions or disruptions, forcing school officials to cancel or postpone planned activities such as exams.
+False bomb reports cause serious disruption, often leading to the disruption of business and costly police response.
+These threats are especially common in schools, and may be made as distractions or disruptions, forcing school officials to cancel or postpone planned activities such as exams.